Extract RegEx [Obj,String]¶

 Input¶

-: a list of object-string pairs.
+SOURCE [OBJ,STRING]: a list of object-string pairs.

 Output¶

-: the extracted sub-strings.
+PAIR [OBJ,STRING]: a result pair contains an object from the input source and an extracted sub-string.RESULT [STRING]: the extracted sub-strings.
 Notice that reference to which object each sub-string came from is lost.

 Parameters¶

-: extract up to this number of sub-strings.
-Use 0 (default) for unlimited.Case-sensitive
+Pattern RegEx: the regular expression to use for matching sub-stringsMax matches: extract up to this number of sub-strings.
+Use 0 (default) for unlimited.Case-sensitive: if set tofalse, upper/lower case is ignored

 Regular expressions¶